flyteorg/blog-posts-backup/cl81luie207ek63nvcgvieklk.md

 Who doesn't like a cheat sheet?
 So here we come. ☄️

-Flyte cheat sheet is a collection of code snippets pertaining to crucial Flyte concepts.
-It helps bring you up to speed with the latest and fundamental Flyte features tied together with Python code.
+Our Flyte cheat sheet is a collection of code snippets related to crucial Flyte concepts.
+It's designed to bring you up to speed with Flyte fundamentals and the latest features — all tied together with Python code.

-This cheat sheet is useful for data and ML engineers to take a quick glance at the [Flytekit](https://github.com/flyteorg/flytekit) syntax and features.
+This cheat sheet is a useful way for data and ML engineers to take a quick glance at the [Flytekit](https://github.com/flyteorg/flytekit) syntax and features.
 It's simple enough to grasp, and we hope this will reduce the typical time you invest in coding when using Flytekit!

 ![Screenshot 2022-09-14 at 12.24.45 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663138523138/Rqjr7BXz6.png align="left")